CEOXeon/IDS-Magisk-Module/.github/ISSUE_TEMPLATE/improvement.md

 ---

 ## **What Feature do you will improve?**
-A clear and concise description of what the feature is that you want that should be improved
+A small and simple description of what the feature is that you want that should be improved

 ## **Describe the solution you'd like**
 A clear and concise description of what you want to happen.